LasneF/quobix.com/content/vacuum/rules/descriptions/operation-description.md

 ```
 ## How do I fix this violation?

-Add a `description` to the Operation, make it meaningful and useful.
+Add a `description` or a `summary` to the Operation, make it meaningful and useful.

 ### Spectral Equivalent